bakdata/quick/docs/docs/user/examples/real-time-monitoring.md

 ```

 #### Topics
-Next, we create all required topics.
+Next, create all required topics.
 The command expects the topic name as well as the type or schema of key and value.
-Since we have complex values, we reference the GraphQL types.
+Since the values are complex, you need to reference the GraphQL types.

 ```shell
 quick topic create vehicle -k string -v schema --schema car-sharing.Vehicle